-WRITTEN PROBLEM STATEMENTS Problem Statement: PRIORITIZE BY # BUDGET AMT.
-TO ADDRESS PROBLEM 211:\$ Click or tap here to enter text.
+WRITTEN PROBLEM STATEMENTS PRIORITIZE BY # BUDGET AMT.
+TO ADDRESS PROBLEM Problem Statement: 211:\$ Click or tap here to enter text.
 There is a need for daily SEL instruction.
 Due to the pandemic, students will have reduced levels of appropriate social interaction and will face various levels of previous trauma stemming from the pandemic.
 80 Morning Meeting Ideas by Carol Davis.
 Root Cause: Hacking School Discipline by Nathan Maynard and Brad The pandemic has led to numerous students learning virtually at home.
 These students have had limited interaction with peers their own age.
 Weinstein Problem Statement: 199:\$ Click or tap here to enter text.
 As a campus, JDE has consistently scored in the lower half of elementary schools in Canutillo ISD based on attendance percentages.
 211:\$ Click or tap here to enter text.
 Root Cause: 185:\$ Click or tap here to enter text.
 There is a lack of understanding about the importance of attending school consistently.
-255:\$ Click or tap here to enter text.

-campus to assist with the daily issues.
+Problem Statement: 255:\$ Click or tap here to enter text.
+There are continuous outages and connectivity issues.
+This creates frustration, interrupts the teaching and learning process and wastes valuable instructional time.
+Root Cause: l CISD became a 1:1 District and there is not one Instructional Technology Specialist per campus to assist with the daily issues.